Mayazhang/p8105_final_project_BF/p8105_final_project_BF.md

 -   **The motivation for this project**

-1.  explore different aspects of hospitals including facilities, health workers, infection risk, etc. by state unit and overall distribution in U.S.
+1. Explore different aspects of hospitals including facilities, health workers, infection risk, etc. by state unit and overall distribution in U.S.

-2.  study diseases and cause of death through United States in order to establish leading causes and expenses of staying in hospitals from patients' aspect.
+2. Study diseases and cause of death through United States in order to establish leading causes and expenses of staying in hospitals from patients' aspect.

-3.  establish regression models of the trend of medicare expenses and other factors to predict future changes and bring up suggestion for hospital improvement.
+3. Establish regression models of the trend of medicare expenses and other factors to predict future changes and bring up suggestion for hospital improvement.

-### Section 2

 -   **The intended final products**